 Teaching about drugs, alcohol and tobacco is taught through PSHE and citizenship and in Science where it is required in the National Curriculum.
+There is a focus on mental wellbeing, including a recognition that mental wellbeing and physical health are linked.
+This includes teaching about the dangers of drugs and alcohol, including drug misuse.

 This Jigsaw PSHE scheme of work is informed by existing DfE guidance on Drug and Alcohol Education (DfE and ACPO drug advice for schools.)